-JAN 8, 2021 Seafarers' International Union of Canada COVID-19 Taskforce Update January 8, 2021 SIU COVID-19 Taskforce Chair: Josh Sanders, Vice-President Great Lakes and West Coast Members: Charles Aubry, Vice-President St. Lawrence and East Coast Chris Given, Director of Government Relations Paul Macdonald, HQ Representative (Thorold) Philippe Marchand, HQ Representative (QC) Welcome to the most recent communications update from the SIU's COVID-19 taskforce.
-The SIU's taskforce has met regularly since the start of the Pandemic in March 2020 and with the onset of the "Second Wave" and some instances of misinformation being shared by the Companies, has made the decision to share information whenever necessary to keep SIU members up-to-date with current information as well as provide a straight line of communication so that the Union can provide you with our direct perspective and opinions on issues of concern such as shore leave, shipboard protocols, etc. I. Overview As of January 6, 2021, the situation across Canada is as follows:
+Seafarers' International Union of Canada COVID-19 Taskforce Update January 29, 2021

+SIU COVID-19 Taskforce

+Chair: Josh Sanders, Vice-President Great Lakes and West Coast Members: Charles Aubry, Vice-President St. Lawrence and East Coast

+Chris Given, Director of Government Relations Paul Macdonald, HQ Representative (Thorold) Philippe Marchand, HQ Representative (QC)

+Welcome to the most recent communications update from the SIU's COVID-19 taskforce.
+The SIU's taskforce has met regularly since the start of the Pandemic in March 2020 and with the onset of the "Second Wave" and some instances of misinformation being shared by the Companies, has made the decision to share information whenever necessary to keep SIU members up-to-date with current information as well as provide a straight line of communication so that the Union can provide you with our direct perspective and opinions on issues of concern such as shore leave, shipboard protocols, etc.

+I. Overview

+As of January 26, 2021, the situation across Canada is as follows:

-- 626,799 total cases (+138,161 since last update) - 79,203 active cases (+2,893 since last update) - 16,369 deaths (+2,453 since last update) In the most recent COVID-19 daily Epidemiology report issued by the Public Health Agency of Canada (PHAC), the Agency noted the majority of cases have been reported by Ontario and Quebec.
-In the 7 days up to January 6, 2021, Ontario has reported 21,795 cases while Quebec has reported 18,177.
-The number of cases in Alberta continues to rise, with the province recording 7,073 cases within the past week.
+- 757,022 total cases (+75,694 since last update) - 59,551 active cases (-19,742 since last update) - 19,403 deaths (+2,020 since last update)

+In the most recent COVID-19 daily Epidemiology report issued by the Public Health Agency of Canada (PHAC), the Agency noted the majority of cases have been reported by Ontario and Quebec.
+In the 7 days up to January 26, 2021, Ontario reported 16,423 cases while Quebec reported 10,268 in the same period.
+These figures are trending in the right direction since our last update, which saw both provinces struggling to get a handle on the spread of COVID cases.
+Hopefully these numbers continue to improve.

 The report also outlined that: